mavryk-network/mavryk-protocol/docs/shell/the_big_picture.rst

    Michelson, the language of smart contracts.
 It mostly contains the generic, untyped AST, a printer, and a parser.
- - :package-api:`mavryk-base <mavkit-libs/Mavryk_base/index.html>` wraps all these modules in a common foundation for all the other components of Tezos, and introduces the data structures of the blockchain (e.g. ``Block_hash``, ``Block_header``, ``Block_locator``, ``Fitness``, ``P2p_identity``) that are shared between the shell, economic protocol, client,
+ - :package-api:`mavryk-base <mavkit-libs/Mavryk_base/index.html>` wraps all these modules in a common foundation for all the other components of Mavryk, and introduces the data structures of the blockchain (e.g. ``Block_hash``, ``Block_header``, ``Block_locator``, ``Fitness``, ``P2p_identity``) that are shared between the shell, economic protocol, client,